cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/networking.md

 By default, there are two external networks from which the {{< param cfy_manager_name >}}s are accessed:

-* The network on which the CLI resides, which is potentially a user's `management network`.
+* The network on which the CLI resides is potentially a user's `management network`.
-* The network on which the application resides, which is potentially a user's application network.
+* The network on which the application resides is potentially a user's application network.

 Therefore, {{< param product_name >}} requires only two entry points to its management environment: